 App development for mobile devices is a story of diversity. iOS, Android although currently hold the duopoly in the market, up until recently had Microsoft and Blackberry for competition.
-From a user’s point of view, this competition is reduced to a choice between devices and picking the one that offers what is required.
-It is quite a different story for app developers and their customers.
+From a user’s point of view, this competition is reduced to a choice between devices and

 Native rules, but not forever